Victoria Park, Western Australia: Transport

 Victoria Park is a major transit route, being the intersection point of Canning Highway to South Perth, Applecross and Fremantle; Great Eastern Highway to Belmont and Perth Airport; Albany Highway to Cannington and Armadale; and the Causeway to Perth's CBD.
 Albany Highway runs through the suburb as a main shopping street.

-Victoria Park is home to Victoria Park railway station and is served by both the Armadale and Thornlie lines.
-The Station is located about 6km from the CBD.
+Victoria Park is home to Victoria Park railway station and is served by both the Armadale and Thornlie–Cockburn lines.
+The station is located about 6km from the CBD.
 The current Victoria Park Station was rebuilt in 2008 and the old station has since been demolished.
-During the Shutdown in 2023 as part of Metronet works along the line, Victoria Park railway station will most likely be the terminus of the line for up to 18 months.
-The recent construction of new turnback siding makes this possible and that trains won't have to run bidirectional during the shutdown.
-The station is served by bus route 907 which acts as a Rail replacement bus service.
+During the Armadale/Thornlie Line Shutdown from November 2023 to June 2025, as part of Metronet works along the line, Victoria Park railway station was the terminus of the line.
+The station was served by bus route 908 which acted as a Rail replacement bus service to Cannington Station.
+The Armadale Line (between Perth and Cannington Station) reopened on the 9th of June 2025, along with the extended Thornlie Line to Cockburn Central Station.
+The rest of the Armadale Line and extension to Byford will reopen on October 13, 2025.

+In December 2024, the Boorloo Bridge was opened, providing a pedestrian and cycling link to the Perth CBD that bypasses the Causeway.
+Construction began in March 2023.

+Sport

+Victoria Park's Leisurelife Centre hosts the club administration office of the Perth Basketball Association.
+The venue contains three basketball courts.